What Is a Licoo2 Battery?

 Are LiCoO₂ batteries still used in electric vehicles?

-They are no longer mainstream in modern EV packs but were used in early designs and remain relevant in high-energy auxiliary systems.
+They are largely phased out of modern EV packs but remain relevant in high-energy auxiliary or legacy systems.

 3